 Semester 1: OT 406 - Integration & Fieldwork 1: Students will be assigned to work in pairs with a classmate.
 Each pair will be matched with participants from community agencies who are in need of developing or improving occupational performance.
-The fieldwork will take place over the course of the semester for a total of 25 hours.
+The fieldwork will take place over the course of the semester.
 This placement will occur within the community in which the central campus is located (Grand Forks or Casper).